 There are certainly medical benefits to spaying and neutering each of the pets in your home.
 But what does it really mean to have your cat or dog neutered?

 Below is our guide on what neutering is, some considerations when making the decision to neuter, the benefits of the procedure, and when it is best to have your pets neutered.

 Neutering, also referred to as a castration, is the surgical removal of a male pet's testicles.
 Spaying is the surgery’s female equivalent.

 Medical Benefits of Neutering Your Dog or Cat

 The primary objective of neutering is to make your pet sterile, eliminating their potential to add to the overpopulation of homeless puppies and kittens through unwanted pregnancies.
 Other than that, the procedure also has some medical benefits.

-Neutering, or castration, is the surgical removal of a male pet's testicles.
-This procedure eliminates the potential for testicular cancer.
-In dogs, it reduces the risk of prostate enlargement or cancer and possibly a type of cancer that develops around the anus.
+Neutering eliminates the potential for testicular cancer, and, in dogs, it reduces the risk of prostate enlargement, prostate cancer, and possibly even a type of cancer that develops around the anus.